How to Hire The Best Developers: 5 Crazy Tactics That Work

-The main problem is that the traditional recruiting channels are overcrowded.
-There are a finite number of top engineers and far too many companies and agencies trying to get their attention on LinkedIn.
+Hiring the best developers can sometimes be a challenge for recruiters.
+The main problem is that the ‘traditional’ recruiting channels are overcrowded with competition.
+There are a finite number of top engineers and far too many companies trying to get their attention on LinkedIn.

 1. Watch company testimonials

 Employee testimonial videos tend to be the weapon of choice for many companies trying to showcase their company culture and employer brand – both areas are growing in importance for the majority of candidates.

 Looking to reach as broad an audience as possible, companies regularly feature engineers in these videos.
 Those selected tend to be the very same high performers that you’d love to connect with, and unsurprisingly, they make some of the best brand ambassadors.

 The web is overloaded with thousands of employee testimonial videos – how do you work out which ones to watch?